 |Volume:||23,491 ft3||(665 m3)||Creek:||Artemis Creek||GPS Longitude:||-124.01315|

 |Width:||17.42 ft||(5.31 m)||Grove:||Irvine Grove||Discovery Date:||2002|

 |Age:||1,720 y||Park:||Prairie Creek Redwoods SP||Discovered By:||Christine A. Aralia|

 Notes: Artemis is the 15th largest tree in Prairie Creek Redwoods State Park and the 2nd largest tree in James Irvine Grove.
 Naturalist Christine A. Aralia named the tree after the Greek Olympian Artemis, goddess of hunting and wilderness, daughter of Zeus.
 Artemis Creek flows through a small cave within the base of the trunk.

-Humboldt State University forestry professor Stephen C. Sillett published a 360-degree panorama of Prairie Creek Redwoods State Park taken from the top of Artemis.
+Cal Poly Humboldt forestry professor Stephen C. Sillett published a 360-degree panorama of Prairie Creek Redwoods State Park taken from the top of Artemis.